MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 The code follows an expanding-window structure.
 At the beginning, only one bond is active.
 Then, as more bonds become available, the number of active bonds increases from 1 to 8.

-The active windows are defined by:

-    j_k_final_matlab = [1, 43, 173, 253, 507, 672, 705, 927, 1097]

-For each window, the code:

-1. Selects the active bonds.
-2. Builds the graph between bonds.
-3. Constructs the cubic B-spline design matrix.
-4. Constructs the time and spline difference matrices.
-5. Estimates the graph-time spline trend using ADMM and CVXPY.
-6. Estimates the graph-time trend using a direct CVXPY formulation.
-7. Stores the results in full matrices.

-Unlike the original MATLAB code, the Python version does not read the graph connection matrices from external Excel files such as Huge_Green_1.xlsx, ..., Huge_Green_7.xlsx.

-Instead, the graph is created directly from the data using one of three options:
+The connections between the bonds are directly from the data using one of two options:

     graph_mode = "complete"
-    graph_mode = "random"
     graph_mode = "correlation"

 The default option is: